bbopar/discord-token-tracker/README.md

 # Discord Token Tracker

-A Node.js application that tracks token mentions and updates from a Discord channel, specifically designed to monitor cryptocurrency token discussions, price movements, and performance metrics using the Birdeye API.
+A Node.js application that tracks token mentions and updates from Discord messages, monitoring cryptocurrency token discussions, price movements, and performance metrics using the Birdeye API.

 ## Features

-- Real-time monitoring of Discord messages for token mentions and updates
+- Scraping and monitoring of Discord messages for token mentions and updates
+- Integration with MongoDB for robust data persistence
 - Automatic tracking of token price updates, market cap changes, and liquidity metrics
 - First mention detection and attribution for new tokens
 - Token performance analysis using Birdeye API integration
-- Comprehensive token security assessment
+- Token security assessment
 - Multiple periodic data synchronization jobs
-- REST API endpoints for status monitoring
+- Health check endpoint for monitoring
-- Persistent data storage using JSON files
 - Configurable scheduling using cron jobs
 - Rate limit handling and retry mechanisms